Home Health as a New OT Grad: Should You Do It?

-Some home health companies may provide you with some mentorship, but finding solid mentorship in this setting is hard to come by.
-Even if you have a mentor you can call in the evenings, it still benefits you more to be practicing around other therapists during the day as well.
+Some home health companies may provide you with some mentorship off the clock, but finding true mentorship in this setting is hard to come by.
+Even if you have a mentor you can call in the evenings, it benefits you more to be practicing around other therapists during the day as well.

 “But I Heard Home Health Pays the Best!”

-This may be a tempting choice when you’re strapped with student loans, but know that you can always transition to this setting once you’ve gotten a few years of solid experience in a hospital, rehab, or outpatient setting.
+Choosing the highest paying job may be a tempting choice when you’re strapped with student loans, but know that you can always transition to this setting once you’ve gotten a few years of experience in places like hospitals, rehab, or an outpatient setting, as examples.

-Trust me that it’s harder to go from home health to another rehab setting after doing home health for a few years.
-I’ve heard many therapists say that they feel embarrassed asking questions to other rehab OTs after coming from working in the home health setting for a few years; they feel like the questions they have are for things they should already know from experience.
+I’ve heard many therapists tell me that it’s harder to go from home health to another rehab setting after doing home health for a few years.
+Therapists say that they feel embarrassed asking questions to other rehab OTs after coming from working in the home health setting for a few years; they feel like the questions they have are for things they should already know from experience.

 It isn’t their fault, they just didn’t get to be around other OTs to learn a lot of the essentials.
 If this is your situation, please never be embarrassed to ask questions!